 - Signal quality the worse the signal quality, the greater the number of retransmissions is necessary to send data to the server.
 The number of retransmissions is represented by the ECL parameter and battery life is significantly reduced at higher ECL values (1 or 2) - Transmission period the more frequent the transmissions, the shorter the battery life of the device.
-With brand new battery pack, the device should send data about 130,000 times (2 batteries in a battery pack) or 195 000 times (3 batteries in a battery pack) (assumptions: room temperature, ECL = 0, 20 measurements / transmission, transmission period small enough to make 130,000 transmissions within 10 years)
+With brand new battery pack, the device should send data about 195 000 times (assumptions: room temperature, ECL = 0, 20 measurements / transmission, transmission period small enough to make 195,000 transmissions within 10 years)